 - No elements found.
 Consider changing the search query.

 - See the impact we create

 The struggle to get by is one most of us can relate to.
 From the rent to the groceries, there are a lot of bills that pile up every month.
 Then if we consider the little surprises that come up, like your car breaking down or an unexpected health concern, life suddenly gets even more expensive.
 Now imagine dealing with all of that on a salary that doesn’t even cover the necessities.

 Living wages are a human right.
-Everyone should receive a wage that covers his or her basic needs, yet, the wages earned by the people who make your clothes are not livable.
+Everyone should receive a wage that covers his or her basic needs, yet the wages earned by the people who make your clothes are not liveable.

 Despite decades of talk about living wages, workers have seen little action.
 We need a new normal.
 We need to change the industry.